Upstatement/ups-public-library/src/assets/scripts/Print/README.md

 **Notes**:

-1. The scrolling entrance animation is achieved by staggering each character's entrance by a random amount of time between `60` and `120` ms. As a result, each character's invisible phase will actually between `60` to `120` ms greater than the given value.
+The scrolling entrance animation is achieved by staggering each character's entrance by `70ms`.
+As a result, each character's invisible phase will actually be `70ms` greater than the given value.

 ### `data-loops="['infinite'|integer]"`